 PURPOSE of FUNDING

-The purpose of this grant is to support one faculty member in revising a current course to reflect service learning pedagogy for the 2015 – 2016 academic year The project must be developed in collaboration with a non-profit community-based organization, provide a meaningful service-learning experience for students, and fulfill a need defined by the community organization.
+The purpose of this grant is to support one faculty member in revising a current course to reflect service learning pedagogy for the 2015 – 2016 academic year.
+The project must be developed in collaboration with a non-profit community-based organization, provide a meaningful service-learning experience for students, and fulfill a need defined by the community organization.

 Community service-learning courses are expected to build students’ civic responsibility, enhance learning through community engagement, and build the capacity of community-based organizations to meet the needs of residents in the Greater San Fernando Valley.
-Funded faculty are required to revise the course and implement the new syllabus during the 2015– 2016 AY during a 2-day summer institute JUNE 2015.
+Funded faculty are required to revise the course and implement the new syllabus during the 2015– 2016 AY during a 2-day summer institute on JUNE 2 and 3, 2015.

 A completed application consists of the three (3) items listed below.
 Incomplete applications will not be reviewed.
 Please submit one (1) electronic copy or hard copy to Community Engagement (joyce.burstein@csun.edu).
 Include the Application with needed signatures, Narrative, and Proposed Course Syllabi to Joyce Burstein by the closing date, Friday, April 3, 2015 at 5:00 p.m.